fyrak1s/fyrak1s/README.md

 However a lot of dust has fallen onto GoboLinux over the last 25 years...

 **My goal is to bring it back in shape!** To shape it into a distro that’s practical, comfortable, community-driven, innovative — and above all, fun!
-It shall become a viable option, on par, if not exceeding any other mainstream distro out there.
+Let it evolve into a viable option, on par, if not exceeding any other mainstream distro out there.

 <br>